 One of the core considerations in developing an international patent portfolio strategy is the cost of patent filing.
-While the cost of patent filing varies per country, there are two basic components of the cost: government fees and attorney fees.
+The cost of patent filing varies per country.
+There are two basic components of the cost – government fees and attorney fees.
 We have created this guide as a one-stop list of the various costs involved in filing a patent in seven key jurisdictions that have the highest number of patent filings in the world:

 - South Korea

 At a glance, you will be able to assess a rough estimate of the cost of patent filing in each jurisdiction.
 Bear in mind that the final cost you incur in each jurisdiction will also depend on the complexity of your innovation, whether you are making an international or domestic patent and the number of claims in your application.

 The USA is a hotbed for patent registrations.
 The United States Patent and Trademark Office (USPTO) has been receiving nearly 700,000 patent applications each year for the past five years.
 The cost of preparing and filing a patent application in the USA significantly depends on the type of innovation, the degree of complexity, and the type of entity applying for a grant of the patent.